Skip to main content

 Cave Mountain GPX Track

-I will always provide a free route map, but you can also download a hike/drive GPX to assist you and to help support my site.
-Before sharing my GPX tracks with others, please remember my site is a free resource and I'm charging nominal fees to offset my substantial costs.
+I need to offset my substantial website costs somehow!
+You can download a hike/drive GPX to assist you here.
+Before sharing my GPX tracks with others, please remember my site is otherwise a free resource.

-Feb 07, 2023 — Cave Mountain appears to be cliffy mayhem when viewed while driving below along I-15, which curves just below the mountain, though the standard route to reach the summit is a lot more straightforward than it seems.
+Cave Mountain appears to be cliffy mayhem when viewed while driving below along I-15, which curves just below the mountain, though the standard route to reach the summit is a lot more straightforward than it seems.
 Despite what the low mileage suggests, this hike does take a bit longer than expected due to a chunk of the ascent requiring a slog through the sand that circles the majority of the peak's base.
 The hike begins from Afton Canyon Natural Area within Mojave Trails National Monument.

 Leave the graded Afton Canyon Road here (35.05670, -116.38898) and head east.
 Crossovers should have no problem reaching where I started.
 I parked where I did because it was the last pull-out before entering a very sandy wash that I'd argue you need an ATV to drive through.
 The first mile and a half of the hike follows a gradual incline along this road, leaving much to be desired.
 Of course coming back down the sand later was a lot more fun.